libraryaddict/KolFaxBot/data/main.md

 - `addfax <Monster Name>` - Want to know if I'm looking for a certain monster that you may be fighting?
 Or have plans to fight?
 Just send me `addfax ` then the monster name!
 So `addfax Knob Goblin Embezzler` will probably tell you `Sorry, I don't need that monster!`.

-## Looking for these monsters<a id="lookingfor"></a>
+# Looking for these monsters<a id="lookingfor"></a>

-If the faxbot is looking for monsters, they will be listed below
+If the faxbot is looking for monsters, they will be listed below.
+Remember, you only need to add the fax to a fax machine, then send me `addfax run` to tell me to come over and pick up the fax to deposit it into the clan that is looking for this monster.
+You can acquire the fax by using a `portable photocopier` on the monster in a fight.

 | ID  | Name | Command |
 | --- | ---- | ------- |